Combining a clear track to partnership with an easy-breezy culture, this Windy City native is a breath of fresh air.

 The first stage: recruitment on and off campus

-OCI & Job Fair applicants interviewed: 282
+OCI & Job Fair applicants interviewed: 349

-Interviewees outside OCI & Job Fairs: 3
+Interviewees outside OCI & Job Fairs: 24

-The interviewers are aiming “to get a sense of the student’s communication skills, interest in our firm, and preparedness for the interview, with questions to that effect” according to associate hiring committee chair Venu Talanki.
-As well as the typical academic and work experience criteria, Vedder also zeroes in on interviewees' practice area interests and any ties to the location of their target office.
-“Candidates should think through how to convey their interest and relevant work/academic experience in connection with the practice area they are applying for,” Talanki tells us.
+Vedder zeroes in on interviewees' practice area interests and any ties to the location of their target office.
+“Candidates should think through how to convey their interest and relevant work/academic experience in connection with their preferred practice area,” Parnes tells us.

-Top tips: “Vedder is looking for people who are genuinely interested in a specific practice group here.
-That doesn't necessarily mean having a background in it, however.”
+Top tips: “Vedder is looking for people who are genuinely interested in a specific practice group.

 Callbacks

-Applicants invited to second stage: 99
+Applicants invited to second stage: 121

 The criteria at callback is similar to OCIs but goes into more detail, and Vedder particularly prizes “executive presence” alongside work experience, career motivation and personality.
 Interviewees get a heads-up on who's going to be interviewing them, so some background research and knowledge of “recent deals or industry accolades” will come in handy.

-Top tips: “There's not as much hand holding here as at some other firms so we're looking for someone self-sufficient.
+Top tips: “There's not as much hand-holding here as at some other firms so we're looking for someone self-sufficient.
 Ideally the candidate can juggle a big workload independently.”

 “It's about finding someone willing to take ownership of their work and take the job seriously.
 Having a likable personality is a big plus.”